 Matala is located 68km southwest of Heraklion, on the boundaries of the plain Messara and Asteroussia mountains.
 It is one of the most popular tourist destinations of Crete.

 It is famous for the carved caves in the rocks and the hippies of the ‘70s.
-It is located close to Phaestus, the second largest palace of the Minoan civilization.
-Matala was the port of Phaestus, and on the Roman Times, it became a port of Gortys.
+It is located close to Phaestos, the second largest palace of the Minoan civilization.
+Matala was the port of Phaestos, and in the Roman times, it became a port of Gortys.

-Matala is located at the exit of a small valley, which forms a large enclosed bay with nice view to the islands of Paximadia.The bay is a beautiful long sandy beach, 300m long, with fine gravel and crystal clear deep water.
-The beach is very well organized with umbrellas, toilets, showers, lifeguard, first aids, beach volley courts, snack bars, water sports, excursion boats, etc. Around Matala you will find many options for accommodation, entertainment and eating.
+Matala is located at the exit of a small valley, which forms a large enclosed bay with nice view to the islands of Paximadia.
+It has beautiful beach with fine gravel and crystal clear deep water.
+The beach is very well organized with umbrellas, toilets, showers, lifeguard, first aids, snack bars etc. Around Matala you will find many options for accommodation, entertainment and eating.

 The most striking feature of the area are the caves, carved in the soft white limestone thousands of years ago.
 It is believed that the caves of Matala were used as graves in the Roman and the Christian era.
 However, many of them have rooms, stairs, beds or windows, suggesting that prehistorically they were used as residences.